webtactics/jamestaylorsolicitor.com.au/legal-services/criminal-law.md

-James Taylor Bathurst Solicitor provides the highest quality criminal law help to individuals facing criminal charges in Bathurst, surrounding areas and all across New South Wales.
-His commitment to his clients makes him a go-to choice for anyone in need of skilled and effective legal representation from the most minor to the most serious criminal charges.
+## James Taylor Bathurst Solicitor provides the highest quality criminal law help to individuals facing criminal charges in Bathurst, surrounding areas and all across New South Wales. ##

+**James Taylor's' commitment to his clients makes him the go-to choice for anyone in need of skilled and effective legal representation from the most minor to the most serious criminal charges.**

-His reputation is built on our ability to consistently deliver outstanding results for his clients.
+His reputation is built on an ability to consistently deliver outstanding results for clients.
 With 30 years of experience, James Taylor possesses the expertise, knowledge, and skills necessary to handle a wide range of criminal law matters.

 **Whether you are facing charges related to drug offenses, domestic violence, traffic offenses, assault and violent crimes, fraud and white-collar crimes or sexual offenses our team is here to fight for your rights and ensure you receive the best possible outcome.**